betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 #### `failsafe_recovery_delay`

-Time for a recovered signal to be considered valid.
-While in Stage 2, the signal must be 'good' for at least this time for control to be returned to the pilot.
-In GPS Return mode, this time is required before the stick inputs will be assessed for the restoration of control.
+Time for a recovered signal to be considered valid while in Stage 2 failsafe.
+The signal must be 'good' for at least this time before control is returned to the pilot; the pilot cannot re-arm during this period.
+In GPS Return mode, this is the time required before the pilot's stick inputs will be assessed for the restoration of control.
+In Betaflight 4.5, this period is 0.5s by default, unless the `RACE_PRO` option was built into the firmware, when it is 0.1s by default.
+In Betaflight 4.4, this period is 1.0s. `RXLOSS` will still be shown in the OSD during the `failsafe_recovery_delay` period, since technically the signal is not yet considered OK.

+Note that during the `failsafe_recovery_delay` period, the quad cannot be re-armed.
+To be re-armed, the quad must first be disarmed.
+If the arm stick is in the armed position when the `failsafe_recovery_delay` expires, the warning `NOT_DISARMED` will be shown.
+It means that you need to toggle the arm switch back to the disarm psoition, and then you can re-arm.

 #### `failsafe_stick_threshold`